How to Find an Editor in 4 Practical Steps

 With this in mind, let’s take a look at how you can find a professional editor for your book.

-1. Identify what your manuscript needs right now
+1. Identify the type of editing your manuscript needs

 Before you even start looking for an editor, you first need to understand what state your manuscript is in.
 Do note that an editor comes in at the point where you are no longer able to improve your own work, and have already done your best at editing it yourself.